Manbir5/Image-Web-Scrapper/README.md

 3)  Run the program.
 This program will run continuously.
 4)  Append to the current image.txt file any urls that contain pictures in a new line.
 5)  The program will download the first picture that is larger than 90 px x 90 px from that site.
 It will create a new folder in its existing directory called images.
 The picture will be downloaded there.
 6) The program will write the file name in a new line on the same images.txt file.
+If an error has occured, an error message will be written instead.
 7) Repeat as needed.
 Close the program manually after completion.

 For example, this program can be used with the url - https://naturedestinations.ca/canadas-natural-landscapes/.
+It also works with any Wikipedia page.

-This program does not work for Wikipedia due to the format of their image urls.
+This program will not work for websites where the images are in a .svg format.